 No matter how long their coats are, dogs get cold too!
 From Chihuahuas to Huskies, all dogs become uncomfortable with extended time in winter weather.
 However, some dogs like to plow through the snow for fun, and most dogs need to go out to do their business.
 For these snow-bound pups, we have a few tips to keep them comfortable out in the snow:

-Although not all dogs will go for it, some dogs won’t mind a cold weather outfit.
+Although not all dogs will go for it, some dogs won’t mind a cold-weather outfit.
 Try to keep it simple, so you won’t need to chase after dog scarves blowing in the wind after they shake them off.
-There are plenty of unobstructive boots and sweaters that dogs will tolerate to stay out in the snow longer.
+There are plenty of unobstructive boots, sweaters, and coats that dogs will tolerate to stay out in the snow longer.
 As long as you don’t keep them out too long, these adornments can really help.

 Adding a skin supplement to prevent irritated, flaky skin can do wonders for dogs in the snow.
 Open cuts from dry skin can cause serious stinging while they play.
-Give it a few weeks to kick in, and then check his skin for dryness.
-If he’s fully moisturized and ready to go, take him out for a spin in the snow!
+Give it a few weeks to kick in, and then check their skin for dryness.
+If they’re fully moisturized and ready to go, take them out for a spin in the snow!

-The simplest winter weather remedy for your dog is to keep him inside more often, but it can be tough for a cooped-up pup.
+The simplest winter weather remedy for your dog is to keep them inside more often, but it can be tough for a cooped-up pup.
 Remember, it doesn’t have to be outside to be a fun trip.
-You can always transport your dog to a friend’s house, or a pet store, or a dog-approved indoor location to ease his cabin fever.
+You can always transport your dog to a friend’s house, a pet store, or a dog-approved indoor location to ease their cabin fever.
 But if it’s snow or nothing for your pup, try out these tips for a safe, warm winter!